 The Undergraduate Certificate in Cybersecurity is a five-course (15 credit hours) interdisciplinary studies program.
 It is designed to help students from all backgrounds achieve a foundation in information security.
 It provides students the flexibility to focus on technical and/or managerial aspects of computer, software, network, and information security.
 With primary courses offered by Computer Science and Information Systems and Technology departments, the program also allows students to choose from a range of electives based on student interests.
 This certificate serves a broad group of managers, technical specialists, and professionals with or without a bachelor’s degree.
 A prior background in information security is not required to enter this program.
 A minimum GPA of 2.5 is required for admission.

-All students must take three required courses and three electives (at least one elective must be in Computer Science)
+All students must take three required courses and two electives.

 |INFSYS 3848||Introduction to Information Security||3|

 |or CMP SCI 3702||Introduction to Cyber Threats and Defense|